MikeKutz/APEX--RAS-Cloud/NOTES.md

  Catagory | Description
 ---|---
- General | RAS adds a layer of "deny,allow" rules for RLS and Column Security on top of classic DB privileges ℹGeneral | RAS adds a Virtual Session on top of a DB Session but before the application(eg APEX) session.
+ XGeneral | RAS adds a layer of "deny,allow" rules for RLS and Column Security on top of classic DB privileges XGeneral | RAS adds a Virtual Session on top of a DB Session but before the application(eg APEX) session.
 The application attaches/detaches the Virtual Session to the DB Session that is grabbed from a pool of DB Sessions
- RAS | You can `grant` up (DB to RAS) but not down (RAS to DB) RAS | ACE Principals prefer Roles over Users
+ RAS | You can `grant` up (DB to RAS) but not down (RAS to DB) XRAS | ACE Principals prefer Roles over Users
- RAS | ACE Principal can be a DB Role; including DB Roles used for CBAC RAS | Privilege available is an intersection of: `DB Privilege ∩ ACL Privilege ∩ Security Class` RAS | Initialize a RAS Session (Direct Login) via Global Callback APEX | Initialize the RAS Session via `Post-Authentication Procedure` APEX | Ensure RAS is enabled for the Instance
+ XRAS | ACE Principal can be a DB Role; including DB Roles used for CBAC XRAS | Privilege available is an intersection of: `DB Privilege ∩ ACL Privilege ∩ Security Class` RAS | Initialize a RAS Session (for Direct Login) via Global Callback XAPEX | Initialize the RAS Session via `Post-Authentication Procedure` APEX | Ensure RAS is enabled for the Instance
- APEX | For dynamic roles, ensure they are enable for the Application `Security Attributes -> Authorization -> Source` APEX | `RAS Mode -> Enable Internal` requires a RAS User whose name matches USER_ID APEX | you can adjust the `USER_ID` in the `Post-Authentication Procedure` with `apex_custom_auth.set_user()`
+ ?APEX | For dynamic roles, ensure they are enable for the Application `Security Attributes -> Authorization -> Source` XAPEX | `RAS Mode -> Enable Internal` requires a RAS User whose name matches USER_ID XAPEX | you can adjust the `USER_ID` in the `Post-Authentication Procedure` with `apex_custom_auth.set_user()`

 ## List of Bugs